wkurzius/textbook-notes/calc-for-ap-larson/5-1-slope-fields-and-eulers-method.md

 ### Identifying Slope Fields for Differential Equations

 Example 4 provides three slope fields to match with three given differential equations.
 I have no general advice for you besides looking for patterns in the slopes.
 I suggest practicing a fair bit with these, and [Khan Academy has an exercise for it](https://www.khanacademy.org/math/ap-calculus-ab/ab-differential-equations-new/ab-7-3/e/slope-fields){: target="_blank"}.

+[^1]: Euler's method is an AP Calc BC topic, so we'll only be looking at slope fields.